Who Is Frances McDormand?

-Actress Frances McDormand was born on June 23, 1957, in Chicago, Illinois.
-She studied at Yale Drama School and shared a dorm room with Holly Hunter.
-She met Joel and Ethan Coen through Hunter and won a lead in their first film Blood Simple.
-She later received her first Academy Award nomination for her role in 1988's Mississippi Burning.
-She won an Oscar for the 1996 movie Fargo and earned additional nominations for 2000's Almost Famous and 2005's North Country.
-With an array of subsequent projects, McDormand garnered new acclaim for her Emmy-winning lead role in HBO's Olive Kitteridge.
+Born on June 23, 1957, in Chicago, Illinois, Frances McDormand studied at Yale Drama School and shared a dorm room with Holly Hunter.
+She met Joel and Ethan Coen through Hunter and won a lead in their first film, Blood Simple.
+McDormand received her first Academy Award nomination for her role in 1988's Mississippi Burning, and won an Oscar for her memorable turn in 1996's Fargo.
+Along with Oscar nominations for 2000's Almost Famous and 2005's North Country, the actress earned an Emmy for the 2014 HBO miniseries Olive Kitteridge and a Golden Globe for the 2017 film Three Billboards Outside Ebbing, Missouri.

 Actress Frances McDormand was born on June 23, 1957, in Chicago, Illinois.
 The youngest adopted daughter of Canadian parents, McDormand moved a good deal during her childhood, mostly throughout the Midwestern United States, to accommodate her father's profession as a Disciples of Christ preacher.
 The family eventually settled in Pennsylvania, where McDormand became enamored of acting after playing Lady Macbeth in a high school theater production.
 After graduating as the only theater major of her year from Bethany College in West Virginia, she entered the prestigious Yale Drama School.